timmcginley/Agile/Concepts/Requirements/README.md

 <!--- 2023 SPECIFIC - PLEASE CHAECK IN FUTURE ITERATIONS!!! -->
 That is why in [A1] we have asked you to define your near, mid and far futures.So to support this process in this course we have asked you to describe and then 'freeze' your three futures to give you a chance to design to those futures.

 This however runs the danger of reinforcing a fixed requirements mindset missing the opportunity to use the requirements as a living document that learns from the design interation result what the client 'really wants'.
-What methodlogy supports us to get from a sea of 'unknown unknowns' in the early stages of the design to 'what the client really wants?'
+What methodology supports us to get from a sea of 'unknown unknowns' in the early stages of the design to 'what the client really wants?'

-So the methodology we choose for our requirements in this course is important.
-On the one hand we could choose a traditional approach susch as Requirments Engineering whihc is outlined below, but that would not help you once the 'training wheels' of this course are released and you need to manage building design requirements in real projects with uncertain futures.

-Agile methodologies that inform the methodology for the course are not naturally strong on requirements engineering, therfore lets start by looking the strong requirments methodology of requirements engineering.
+On the one hand we could choose a traditional approach such as Requirments Engineering which is outlined below, but that would not help you once the 'training wheels' of this course are released and you need to manage building design requirements in real projects with uncertain futures.
+Agile methodologies that inform the methodology for this course are not naturally strong on requirements engineering, therfore lets start by looking the strong requirments methodology of requirements engineering.

 ## Requirements Engineering (RE)
 [wikipedia link]: https://en.wikipedia.org/wiki/Requirements_engineering